Student Organizations and Events

-Moravian College Student Mathematics Conference
+Moravian University Student Mathematics Conference

-The Moravian College Student Mathematics Conference was first held in 1987, making it one of the oldest student mathematics conferences in the country.
+The Moravian University Student Mathematics Conference was first held in 1987, making it one of the oldest student mathematics conferences in the country.
 This one day event is a fantastic opportunity for students from around the region to present their work as well as become inspired from their fellow undergraduate colleagues, stepping outside of each college campus to join with a greater math community.

 Student Scholarship Day

-Each spring, Moravian College engages in a day of celebration for student scholarship.
+Each spring, Moravian University engages in a day of celebration for student scholarship.
 Students who have engaged in independent research are invited to participate in talks, presentations, or poster sessions.
 The entire campus community is encouraged to attend and discover what kinds of research is being conducted across the college.

 Moravian Math Matters (M3)